 To be honest, this question sometimes makes me cringe because I don’t always know where I see myself in a week, much less five years.
-However, I also know the importance of having a sense of direction in my career and knowing what tasks need to be accomplished in order to turn my aspirations into a reality.
+However, I also know the importance of having a sense of direction in my career and knowing what tasks need to be accomplished in order to turn my career aspirations into a reality.

 Furthermore, I know my five-year plan is a living document.
 I change things around pretty regularly.
 I may add in a goal if I learn about a new area in my field that really interests me and I may push some things off for a few years that become less urgent on my priority list.

 Potential employers will likely ask about your five-year plan to explore your long-term vision and career goals to see if you would be the right fit for their company.
 How well does your answer align with the company’s goals?
 However, there are benefits to answering this question for yourself even if you aren’t job hunting.

 Being goal-oriented about your work (as opposed to being task-oriented) will not only help you establish a plan for ultimately landing a career that you enjoy, it will also prevent you from feeling like you’re spinning your wheels at work.